 Make sure that the promise stated in your ad copy matches the offer on your landing page.

 For example, if people click on a CTA for a free offer only to find out there’s a catch on the landing page, you’ll instantly lose their trust.
 Consistency is tied to better conversions.
-Avoid confusions both on your promotional material and your page content.
+Avoid confusion both on your promotional material and your page content.

 Here’s a blog on writing winning landing page copy.